 Did you learn a new digital marketing tactic today?
 Generally speaking, it’s likely to be useful but is it helpful for your brand right now or at all?
 More importantly, are emerging SEO implementations fueled by interests in rankings or conversions?
 In many cases, you need increased exposure to secure better conversions.
 However are paths to better conversions fueled by insights from SEO’s or consumers?
 Or is it both?

 I read an interesting blog post the other day that talks about how SEO is still very relevant in 2018.
 Some SEO’s may argue this but I believe SEO is still the #1 foundation for a successful digital strategy.
 The post went on to explain how much SEO has grown and we need to understand that “SEO in 2018 requires new skills and approaches to succeed in an increasingly competitive world.”
 My main takeaway is that these new skills and approaches essentially will allow for better consumer-to-brand engagement.
 After all, SEO is an acronym for search engine optimization and not consumer-brand optimization.
 Meaning, technical aspects place a brand in a good position but when it comes to ‘ranking well’ with consumers, brands should defer to those with experience in that department, the consumers.

-What is the purpose of your site?
+What is the purpose of your website?

 Who is Your Target Audience?

 Do you have a well-defined target market?
-The snarky exec from the first question may quip, “Those holding green dollars, Anthony.”
-Again, I understand; but, defining and targeting a market would seem to presage marketing.
-For instance, an online marketer may sing the praises of Facebook, yet after doing some research, you may find high percentages of your consumers are not using the platform.
-The DoubleClick Ad Planner by Google is a useful tool for scoping a site’s user demographics.
-Leveraged tools of online marketing should be contingent on a brand’s target market.
+The typical business rep from the first question may say, “those with money to spend.”
+Again, that is typical but defining and targeting a market isn’t always that simple.
+For instance, an online marketer may love the usefulness of Facebook, yet after doing some research, you may find high percentages of your consumers are not using the platform.
+The business usually knows best but the SEO expert can help with this through some useful tools.